An Implementation to Identify the Properties of Multiple Population of Gravitational Wave Sources: Validation Studies

 Table \ref{tab:SEBBH} provides the priors adopted on our analysis of these synthetic observations, as well as our specific choices for synthetic model parameters.
 We have generated the injections using the same model and applied the realistic VT effects on mass and spin keeping the eccentricity independent by using previously \cite{2019PhRvD.100d3012W, pop-models-aps-2021-vt} generated semi-analytical VT based on the PSD \textsc{PSDaLIGO140MpcT1800545} \cite{Barsotti2018} and the calibration with real O3 sensitivity injections using the least square method.
-Additionally, to make it computationally efficient we trained this calibrated VT using the methodology described in section \ref{subsection:volume}.
+Additionally, to make it computationally efficient we trained this calibrated VT using the methodology described in Section \ref{subsection:volume}.
 As in the previous study, we generate synthetic data using the method described in the Appendix \ref{subsection:syn-pop-uncertainties}, based on the approach described in Section III.A of \cite{2024PhRvD.110f3009Z}.
-Extending the synthetic data approach adopted in the previous analysis, here the spin and eccentricity parameters are assumed to have gaussian measurement error with characteristic one-dimensional dimensionless standard deviation of $0.1$.
-The injections and their posteriors used for this analysis are shown in figure \ref{fig:fake_pe} for mass and spin.
-As in previous work, these parameter uncertainties are adopted for simplicity in validating our algorithm; they are not intended to be fully calibrated to a realistic posteriors, particularly omitting correlations and mass dependence.
-Figure \ref{fig:SEBBH_corner} shows the results of our inference, expressed as a posterior distribution of model hyperparameters $\pvec$.
-For comparison, this figure also shows the true properties of the underlying synthetic population.
-As desired, our model recovers the synthetic population properties, and bit off from the true values due to selection effects and fake posterior samples effected by them used in this analysis.
+Extending the synthetic data approach adopted in the previous analysis, the spin and eccentricity parameters are assumed to have Gaussian measurement errors with a characteristic one-dimensional standard deviation of $0.1$.
+The injections and their corresponding fake posteriors used for this analysis are shown in Figure~\ref{fig:fake_pe} for mass and spin.
+To further validate the method, delta function like errors are also employed, demonstrating that the code performs correctly in the idealized case.
+In this delta-error setup, we assign a uniform distribution centered on the true value of each parameter with a very narrow width, effectively mimicking a delta function: for the masses we used $1 \Ms$, while for the spins and eccentricity we used $0.1$.
+For both the delta-error and fake-PE cases, the same set of injections was used, with 5000 samples per event.
+As in previous work, these parameter uncertainties are adopted for simplicity in validating our algorithm; they are not intended to reproduce fully realistic posteriors, particularly as correlations and mass dependence are omitted.
+Figure~\ref{fig:SEBBH_corner} presents the results of our inference, expressed as posterior distributions of the model hyperparameters $\pvec$.
+For comparison, the true properties of the underlying synthetic population are also shown.
+As expected, our model successfully recovers the synthetic population properties.
+These results demonstrate that \gwk can reliably recover the population parameters of spinning, eccentric BBHs.